 Is health insurance provided?

 Health insurance is not provided to participants.
+All participants may need to show proof of health insurance.

 Can I get course credit for the internship?